percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/restoring_individual_tables.rst

     a int(11) DEFAULT NULL
   ) ENGINE=InnoDB DEFAULT CHARSET=latin1;

 Exporting the Table
 ===================

-This table should have been created in :term:`innodb_file_per_table` mode, so after taking a backup as usual with :option:`xtrabackup --backup`, the :term:`.ibd` file should exist in the target directory:
+This table should have been created in `innodb_file_per_table` mode, so after taking a backup as usual with `xtrabackup --backup`, the `.ibd` file should exist in the target directory:

 .. code-block:: bash